Homily (Reflection) for Tuesday of the Thirty-Fourth Week in Ordinary Time (II) (27th November, 2018) on the Gospel

 Jesus said to those speaking about how the temple was adorned with beautiful stones and gifts dedicated to God, “As for these things that you see, the days will come when not one stone will be left upon another; all will be thrown down.”

 Although they sought for signs of the inevitable destruction, they were not offered any because it was not necessary.
 Jesus informed them that many things will happen and that many will either claim to be He or knows where He is.
-But in all these, He urged all to be unwavering.
+But in all these, He urged them to be unwavering.

 Bible Reading: 1Pt 4:1-11.